aim-logo

 AIM: AI Incidents and Hazards Monitor

-Automated monitor of incidents and hazards from public sources (Beta).
+Automated media discourse monitor of AI incidents and hazards (Beta)

 AI-related legislation is gaining traction, and effective policymaking needs evidence, foresight and international cooperation.
 The OECD AI Incidents and Hazards Monitor (AIM) documents AI incidents and hazards to help policymakers, AI practitioners, and all stakeholders worldwide gain valuable insights into the risks and harms of AI systems.
 Over time, AIM will help to show risk patterns and establish a collective understanding of AI incidents and hazards and their multifaceted nature, serving as an important tool for trustworthy AI.
 AI incidents seem to be getting more media attention lately, but they've actually gone down as a share of all AI news (see chart below!).